chalmersplasmatheory/DREAM/doc/sphinx/source/frontend/api/Settings/eqsys/n_re.rst

 *************************
-Since flux surface averages are significantly more expensive to evaluate than splines, and it is typically sufficient for us to resolve the critical field with a relative tolerance of approximately :math:`10^{-3}`, it has proven effective to create splines over quantities involving flux-surface or bounce averages (where relatively sparse splines are sufficient, sampling only tens of points).
+Since flux surface averages are significantly more expensive to evaluate than splines, and it is typically sufficient for us to resolve the critical field with a relative tolerance of approximately :math:`10^{-3}`, it has proven effective to create 1D splines (one at each radius) over quantities involving flux-surface or bounce averages (where relatively sparse splines are sufficient, sampling only tens of points).

 First, we spline the exponent of the pitch distribution :math:`\xi_0 / \langle \xi \rangle` on a uniform :math:`\xi_0` grid.
 This allows the :math:`g` function to be evaluated efficiently using routines for exact integration of a spline.